rust-qualification/rust-specification/types/bool/bool.md

 ## 1.1.
 Bool Types <a name="bool"></a>
 ### Description

 The boolean type, or bool, is a basic data type that appears in the `language prelude` and represents truth values in logic and Boolean algebra.
-Boolean values can be used in `conditionals`, `while expressions` and `boolean operations`.
+Boolean values can be used in `conditionals`, `while expressions`, [comparison expressions](../../expressions/operator-expressions/comparison-expressions/comparison-expressions.md#comparison-expressions) and [bitwise expressions](../../expressions/operator-expressions/bitwise-expressions/bitwise-expressions.md#bitwise-expressions).

 ### Legality Rules
 1.1.1. <!-- ee7018f0-eca6-4ec1-b645-ffb98940f3ac --> There are two boolean values, `true` and `false`.
 The boolean value `false` has a bit pattern of `0x00`, while `true` has a bit pattern of `0x01`.